-Criteria (max. mark) Level 0 Level 1 Level 2 Level 3 Level 4 Planning for and monitoring of the Design Project No evidence of planning for and monitoring of the design project.
+Criteria (max. mark) Level 0 Level 1 Level 2 Level 3 Planning for and monitoring of the Design Project No evidence of planning for and monitoring of the design project.
 Plan shows main design stages with cursory monitoring of progress by indicating the time taken for each design stage.
-Plan shows main design stages with monitoring in the form of sub- plans that are unclear or superficial to guide progress.
-Plan shows main design stages with monitoring in the form of sub- plans that are appropriate to guide progress.
-Plan shows main design stages with monitoring in the form of sub- plans based on meaningful evaluation of work done to guide progress.
-(4) 0 1 2 3 4 design brief and design specifications No investigation carried out, no design brief and design specifications stated.
-Investigation carried out on the design opportunity provides little or no evidence, leading to the weak set of design brief and design specifications formulated.
-Investigation carried out on the design opportunity provides obvious evidence, leading to the superficial set of design brief and design specifications formulated.
-Relevant investigative work carried out on the design opportunity provides credible evidence, leading to the clear set of design brief and design specifications formulated.
-Incisive investigative work carried out on the design opportunity provides compelling evidence, leading to the meaningful set of design brief and design specifications formulated.
-(6) 0 1 2 - 3 4 - 5 6 Generating and developing ideas No evidence of generating and developing ideas.
+Plan shows main design stages with monitoring in the form of sub-plans that are unclear or superficial to guide progress.
+Plan shows main design stages with monitoring in the form of sub-plans that are appropriate to guide progress.
+(3) 0 1 2 3 Formulating design brief and design specifications No information gathered, no design brief and design specifications stated.
+Information gathered for the design opportunity provides little or no evidence, leading to the weak set of design brief and design specifications stated.
+Information gathered for the design opportunity provides obvious evidence, leading to the superficial set of design brief and design specifications stated.
+Relevant information gathered for the design opportunity provides credible evidence, leading to the clear set of design brief and design specifications stated.
+(6) 0 1 - 2 3 - 4 5 - 6 Generating and developing ideas No evidence of generating and developing ideas.
 Little or no consideration of the user, functionality and environment when generating and developing ideas for the design opportunity.
 The process is cursory.
 General consideration of the user, functionality and the environment when generating and developing ideas for the design opportunity.
-The process is basic.
+The idea exploration and development process is basic.
 Appropriate consideration of the user, functionality and the environment in relation to the design opportunity.
 The idea generation and development process is reasonable and adequate.
-User, functionality and the environment in relation to the design opportunity are well considered and precise.
-The idea generation and development process is thorough and thoughtful.
-(10) 0 1 - 2 3 - 5 6 - 8 9 - 10 0 No sketch and drawing.
+(8) 0 1 - 2 3 - 5 6 - 8 Sketching and drawing to design No sketch and drawing.
 Sketches and drawings are rarely used to trigger, visualise and develop ideas, and work out details for prototyping.
 Sketches and drawings are occasionally used to trigger, visualise and develop ideas, and work out details for prototyping.
 Sketches and drawings are frequently used to trigger, visualise and develop ideas, and work out details for prototyping.
-Sketches and drawings are consistently used to trigger, visualise and develop ideas, and work out details for prototyping.
-(6) 0 1 2 - 3 4 - 5 6 mock-up(s) No evidence of using mock-up(s).
+(6) 0 1 - 2 3 - 4 5 - 6 Using mock-up(s) to design No evidence of using mock-up(s).
 Mock-up(s) has limited purpose.
 Mock-up(s) is superficial with tenuous links to development.
 Mock-up(s) is meaningful, assisting in the development of design ideas.
-Mock-up(s) is purposeful, leading to insightful decision-making in the development of design ideas.

-7055 DESIGN AND TECHNOLOGY GCE NORMAL (ACADEMIC) LEVEL SYLLABUS

-Criteria (max. mark) Level 0 Level 1 Level 2 Level 3 Level 4 Communicating the proposed design solution No Presentation Board submitted.
+(12) 0 1 - 4 5 - 8 9 - 12 Communicating the proposed design solution No Presentation Board submitted.
 Communication of the proposed design solution is inconclusive.
 Illustrations are vague in showing how the solution would function as intended.
 Communication of the proposed design solution is plausible.
 Illustrations more or less show how the solution would function as intended.
 Communication of the proposed design solution is clear.
 Illustrations are adequate in showing how the solution would function as intended.
+(14) 0 1 - 4 5 - 9 10 - 14

+7062 DESIGN AND TECHNOLOGY GCE NORMAL (TECHNICAL) LEVEL SYLLABUS

-Communication of the proposed design solution is convincing.
-Illustrations are detailed to show clearly how the solution would function as intended.
-(10) 0 1 - 2 3 - 5 6 - 8 9 - 10 Realising the prototype No prototype submitted.
+Criteria (max. mark) Level 0 Level 1 Level 2 Level 3 Realising the prototype No prototype submitted.
 Prototype is incomplete or reflects poor making skills.
 Limited quality control has resulted in minimal level of accuracy and an outcome that barely functions.
 Prototype reflects fair making skills.
 Average quality control has resulted in few inaccuracies and functions more or less as intended.
 Prototype reflects competent making skills.
 Adequate quality control has resulted in an outcome that functions as intended.
-Prototype reflects proficient making skills.
-Attention to details has resulted in an outcome that meets fully the intended requirements.
-(16) 0 1 - 4 5 - 8 9 - 12 13 - 16
+(21) 0 1 - 7 8 - 14 15 - 21